Call Us

 If you're struggling with anxiety, your GP is a good place to start for an initial chat about the difficulties you’re experiencing.
 Alternatively, you can get in touch with Priory, where our network of mental health specialists can assess how your symptoms are affecting you and set you on a path to recovery.

-Once you’ve had an assessment, your specialist will discuss what treatments are best for you.
+Once you’ve had your mental health assessment, your specialist will discuss what treatments are best for you.
 For many people, a combination of talking therapy and medication will be the first line of treatment.
 Medication helps to limit your daily symptoms, allowing you to use therapy to focus on long-term recovery.

 How successful is CBT in treating anxiety?